-Do you dream of studying law?
+UPDATED MAY 2022 – Do you dream of studying law?
 If you’re keen to pursue a legal career but you’re not sure where to begin, this guide is for you.
-It covers all the essential information you need to know, from the different roles available to the courses you’ll need to take.
+It covers all the essential information you need to know to become a lawyer in the UK, from the different roles available to the courses you’ll need to take.

 What Career Options Do I Have If I Study Law?

-Because every legal role requires specific qualifications, we recommend considering your career options carefully before you commit to a course.
+If you’re asking yourself the question, “how much does a lawyer earn?” the answer is: it’s complicated.
+This is because every legal role requires specific qualifications.
+We recommend considering your career in law options carefully before you commit to a course.
 Here’s a brief overview of the main legal roles on offer.

-If you become a solicitor you’ll offer legal advice to individuals, groups and companies, as well as representing your clients in the lower courts.
-After you’ve qualified, you’ll be able to specialize in a range of areas from family law to international law.
+If you become a solicitor, you’ll offer legal advice to individuals, groups, and companies, as well as represent your clients in the lower courts.
+After you’ve qualified, you’ll be able to specialise in a range of areas, from family law to international law.

-It’s tricky to predict what you could earn as a qualified barrister, as it will depend on your firm, your practice area and your location.
-But if you’re keen to know more you’ll find an excellent guide on the Chambers Student website.
+It’s tricky to predict what you could earn as a qualified barrister, as it will depend on your firm, your practice area, and your location.

 Chartered Legal Executive

 Average salary £17,000 – £60,000

 If you’re wondering how to become a legal executive, here’s your answer.
 Qualified lawyers who specialise in a particular area of law.

 If you become one, you could work for a variety of employers, including law firms, commercial organisations, local authority legal departments, and government departments.